YunYouJun/hexo-theme-yun/docs/en/guide/additional-package-support.md

 At this time, the articles of `top: 2` will be arranged above the articles of `top: 1`.

 ::: tip
-You can also set the sorting according to `updated`, and then set the date of `updated` to a future date to achieve the sticky effect.
+You can also set the sorting according to `updated`, and then set the date of `updated` to a future time to achieve the sticky effect.
 :::

 ## live2d

-There is no need to modify the theme to adding live2d, nor does it need to configure the theme.
+There is no need to modify the theme to adding live2d, nor does it need to to be configured.
 It is just a plug-in for Hexo.
 You can configure it in `_config.yml` in the root directory.
-The reason it appears here is to illustrate the recommended settings (in short, it is best to use CDN).
+The reason it appears here is to illustrate the recommended settings (in short, it is the best to use CDN).

 Install [hexo-helper-live2d](https://github.com/EYHN/hexo-helper-live2d)